Transversely projective structures on smooth foliations on surfaces: Transversely projective foliations

 \subsection{Transversely projective structures}

 We recall one of the many equivalent definitions of transversely projective foliations, see for instance \cite{LORAY_2007}.

-\begin{dfn} A codimension one foliation $\F$ on a complex manifold $X$ is a (regular) transversely projective foliation if there exists \begin{enumerate} \item a $\Pj^1$-bundle $\pi: P \rightarrow X$ over $X$; \item a codimension one smooth foliation $\G$ on $P$ everywhere transverse to the fibers of $\pi$; and \item a holomorphic section $\sigma: X \rightarrow P$ transverse to $\G$ \end{enumerate} such that $\F = \sigma^* \G$.
-The datum $\mathcal{P} = (\pi , \G , \sigma)$ is called a (smooth) transversely projective structure of $\F$. \end{dfn}
+\begin{dfn} A codimension one foliation $\F$ on a complex manifold $X$ is a (regular) transversely projective foliation if there exists \begin{enumerate} \item a $\Pj^1$-bundle $\pi: P \rightarrow X$ over $X$; \item a codimension one smooth foliation $\G$ on $P$ everywhere transverse to the fibers of $\pi$; and \item a holomorphic section $\sigma: X \rightarrow P$ transverse to $\G$ at every point, such that $\F = \sigma^* \G$. \end{enumerate} The datum $\mathcal{P} = (\pi , \G , \sigma)$ is called a (smooth) transversely projective structure of $\F$. \end{dfn}

 Two transversely projective structures $\mathcal P = (\pi:P \to X,\G,\sigma)$ and $\mathcal P' = (\pi':P'\to X,\G',\sigma')$ for the same foliation $\F$ are equivalent if there exists an invertible morphism $\Phi: P \to P'$ such that $\pi'\circ \Phi= \mathrm{Id}$, $\Phi^* \G' = \G$ and $\Phi^* \sigma' = \sigma$.